holderlb/deep-histology/README.md

 Tool that is used to train deep convolutional nerual networks on a tile dataset generated from the Tiling tool.
-Trained models are then used as input for the DTP tool.
+Trained models are then used as input for the DHC tool.
 See `Training` directory.

 ## Tiling